brunocozendey/challenge-chart-plot/README.md

 # Bruno's Challenge

-In the project directory, you can run the following commands:
+In the project directory "my-app", you can run the following commands:

 ### `npm i`